DuendeInexistente/Cirque/ShortStories/thief.md

  "You don't get to call me Twi.
 And I thought you liked Quesque more than strangers."

- "He asked me not to hold a grudge for that...  as you die the god is drawn closer, remember."
+ "He asked me not to hold a grudge for that...
+As you die the god is drawn closer, remember."

  "Right."
 Twilight made a knife appear out of thin air-- not making the same magician trick the thief did to pull things from their hammerspace, but genuinely producing it *ex nihilo*

 The thief was, now, starting to feel dizzy and cold from blood loss, and all the aches of overexertion were catching up to them.
-Yet even in this state what Twilight did shocked them-- she handed the knife to Celestia and exposed her wrists.
+Yet even in this state what Twilight did shocked them.
+She handed the knife to Celestia and exposed her wrists.

  "Cut them, Anne."